What Are AI Evals?

 4. Collaboration and Reporting

-- Evals shouldn’t live in a silo.
-Use dashboards and comparison tools to share insights across teams.
+• Evals shouldn’t live in a silo.
+Use dashboards and Maxim's collaborative features to collaborate across teams working on AI applications.

 The Maxim AI Difference: Evals That Scale With You